Search

 Dultmeier has over 100 of these units throughout the Midwest including Nebraska Department of Roads (NDOR), Kansas Department of Transportation (KDOT), and Oklahoma Department of Transportation (OKDOT).
 Furthermore, this Brine Production System was highlighted with a product demonstration at the APWA Snow Conference in Des Moines, IA on April 23-25, 2017 and caught the attention of Iowa Department of Transportation.

-Dultmeier Sales' Brine Production system will be on display at the Kansas Winter Expo in Topeka, KS September 6-7th 2017.
+Dultmeier Sales' Brine Production system will be on display at various North American trade shows.
 Any additional questions don't hesitate to contact Dultmeier Sales DeIce division at 1-800-228-9666.

 How do I match my pump rotation?
 This is a commonality that we address on almost a daily basis but many people do not understand how to accomplish this task.
 At Dultmeier Sales we are glad to help out and explain over the phone or you can get your answer right here: